-Kenneth E. Hyatt serves as the Acting Under Secretary for International Trade.
+Kenneth E. Hyatt serves as the Deputy Under Secretary for International Trade.
 He leads a team of more than 2,200 trade and investment professionals—based in more than 100 U.S. cities and 75 countries around the world—to assist in the development of U.S. trade policy in the global economy; create jobs and economic growth by promoting U.S. companies abroad; strengthen American competitiveness across all industries; address market access and compliance issues; administer U.S. trade laws; and undertake a range of trade promotion and trade advocacy efforts.

 Prior to assuming this role, Mr. Hyatt directed the Department of Commerce's efforts to enhance the competitiveness of the U.S. services industries, as Deputy Assistant Secretary for Services.
 In that capacity he led efforts to develop trade policies, initiatives and programs aimed at ensuring the long term competitiveness of the U.S. services industry.